apigee/ansible-opdk-accelerator/post-installation/add/add-components/README-add-rmp-to-custom-pod.md

 ### Automation Mode

-If you are running this playbook as part of your automation pipeline then please provide the following attributes so that you are not prompted interactively
+If you are running this playbook as part of your automation pipeline then please provide the following attributes in the command line so that you are not prompted interactively:

 | Attribute | Description |
 | --- | --- |